Black Friday and Cyber Monday deals are looming on the horizon.

-Google Store is yet another mother lode of bargains that you should drop by this November.
-You can expect discounts on smart-home devices like Nest doorbells and thermostats or Google Home speakers.
+Google Store is yet another motherlode of bargains that you should drop by this November.
+You can expect discounts on smart home devices like Nest doorbells and thermostats or Google Home speakers.

 VPN and Antivirus Software

-Digital Security is a key concern for those running a small business these days (read my article on Digital Security to learn why).
+Digital security is a key concern for those running a small business these days (read my article on digital security to learn why).
 If you don’t use a VPN (virtual private network) and antivirus software yet, you should brush up and hunt for deals in this department.

-Domains & Hosting
+Domains and Hosting

-If you feel that your business website could use an upgrade (or you’re still considering creating one), you might want to stay on the lookout for upcoming deals from domain vendors and hosting-service providers.
+If you feel that your business website could use an upgrade (or you’re still considering creating one), you might want to stay on the lookout for upcoming deals from domain vendors and hosting service providers.

-On that note, if you need some help with creating your business website or a portfolio, be sure to read the 2019 Guide to Creating an Online Portfolio.
+On that note, if you need some help with creating your business website or a portfolio, be sure to read the Guide to Creating an Online Portfolio.

 Stationery and Office Supplies

 Black Friday shopping weekend is not only about tangible assets.
 Every savvy business owner knows that self-education is paramount if you want your company to prosper.
-For that reason, you should be vigilant for affordable learning opportunities.
+For that reason, you should be vigilant about looking for affordable learning opportunities.

 The rising popularity of MOOC (massive open online course) means more deals popping up each year.
-It might be a good idea to check online-learning sites like Udacity, Udemy, Khan Academy, FutureLearn and EdX for exclusive offers and promo codes for their courses.
+It might be a good idea to check online learning sites like Udacity, Udemy, Khan Academy, FutureLearn, and EdX for exclusive offers and promo codes for their courses.

-4 Black Friday and Cyber Monday Buying Tips
+Four Black Friday and Cyber Monday Buying Tips

 1. Create a Wishlist

-2. Set Up A Budget
+2. Set up a Budget